michellel7435/White-Girl/explore/money.md

 # Stealing

-You decided to take the money that was lying in an envelope in the backyard.
-You were so happy that you went on a shopping spree without knowing there was cameras catching our every move.
+You took the money and started to count all the hundreds you had, there was like, more than 100.
+You were about to count the twenties and realized, there was a camera staring at you.
+Awkward...

 [Accept fate](../explore/grounded.md)